How should we interpret Genesis 1–11?

 Paul built his doctrine of sin and salvation on the fact that sin and death entered the world through Adam.
 Jesus, as the Last Adam, came into the world to bring righteousness and life to people and to undo the damaging work of the first Adam (Romans 5:12–19; 1 Corinthians 15:21–22, 45–47).
 Paul affirmed that the serpent deceived Eve, not Adam (2 Corinthians 11:3; 1 Timothy 2:13–14).
 He took Genesis 1–2 literally by affirming that Adam was created first and Eve was made from the body of Adam (1 Corinthians 11:8–9).
 In Romans 1:20, Paul indicated that people have seen the evidence of God’s existence and some of His attributes since the creation of the world.6 This means that Paul believed that man was right there at the beginning of history, not billions of years after the beginning.

-as they were from the beginning of creation” (2 Peter 3:4).7
+all things continue as they were from the beginning of creation” (2 Peter 3:4).7

 these things happened.”
 In 2 Timothy 4:3–4 Paul wrote: